-According to the World Health Organization, one third of the world’s population has been infected with tuberculosis.
-In 2012, nearly 9 million people fell ill due to TB, and 1.8 million people died from the disease, including 0.4 million among people with HIV.
-In that same year, national notification systems missed about 3 million people who developed TB.
-Today, the illness remains the leading cause of death for people living with HIV.
+According to the World Health Organization (WHO), one third of the world’s population has been infected with tuberculosis.
+In 2015, more than 10 million people fell ill due to TB, and 1.8 million people died from the disease, including 0.4 million among people with HIV.
+In that same year, national notification systems missed about 4 million people who developed TB.
+Today, 35% of deaths among people living with HIV were due to TB.

-We began implementing TB programs in 2004 and have expanded our work to 22 countries in Latin America, Asia and Africa.
+PSI began implementing TB programs in 2004, expanding our work to 22 countries in Latin America, Asia and Africa.
 We operate in 26 of the countries with the highest burdens of TB, multidrug-resistant tuberculosis (MDR-TB) or TB/HIV co-infection according to the WHO.
 These programs include:

 - Training providers to offer high-quality TB services, including screening, diagnosis and treatment.
 Throughout Asia and Africa, we have extensive expertise training and supporting a variety of care providers, including general practitioners, pharmacists and traditional healers.